 Step 1.
 Error analysis using status codes

-The statusCode column of our data source contains information about the HTTP traffic in our web site.
-The value 200 represents a correct access to the page.
+The statusCode column of our data source contains information about the HTTP traffic on our website.
+The value 200 represents correct access to the page.
 This is usually the most frequent value for this parameter.
 Other codes, such as 4XX or 5XX, are particularly relevant when looking for errors or unusual situations.

 Suppose you want to analyze the status code distribution in our demo data source and identify status codes different than 200.

 Go to Data Search → Explore Your Data and in the finder, select demo → ecommerce → data to access the